 With over 20 years of experience, we are been New Jersey’s prominent estate planning lawyers.
 Here to assist in the matters of estate planning, estate administration, probate matters, special needs planning, elder law and Medicaid planning, and more.
 Contact Matus Law Group, headed by a top-rated estate planning Attorney Christine Matus to schedule a consultation today.

-At the Matus Law Group, our experienced NYC trust lawyers are dedicated to your future and that of your loved ones.
-We take your legacy seriously, ensuring that your hard-earned assets are protected for when you need them and are there for your loved ones after you are gone.
-Depending on your specific needs, our attorney can create trusts of all kinds so you can rest assured that your legacy will live on.
+At the Matus Law Group, our experienced NYC trusts lawyers are dedicated to your future and that of your loved ones.
+We take your legacy seriously, ensuring that your hard-earned assets are protected when you need them and are there for your loved ones after you are gone.
+Depending on your specific needs, the estate planning lawyers at The Matus Law Group can create trusts of all kinds so you can rest assured that your legacy will live on.